Sunday, October 14, 2012

 Funniest thing?
-Foodus complains a lot, but only between large mouthfuls; a meal’s supposed poor quality never affects his appetite.
-He usually fails to sign up for the bad old meal plan in advance, but is right put out if he can’t be accommodated at the last minute when he decides supper looks OK after all.
+Foodus complains a lot, but only between large mouthfuls; a meal’s supposed poor quality never affects its appetite.
+It usually fails to sign up for the bad old meal plan in advance, but is right put out if it can’t be accommodated at the last minute when it decides supper looks OK after all.

 Whiteliticus is less common than it used to be on most observing fields, thanks in part to the downright aggression most other species display to these dim-witted beasts.
 One’s mere presence evokes the deafening call “DOWSE THAT LIGHT!” from other fauna…